Modern Languages

 She is a representative for the states of New York and New Jersey in the Modern Languages Association (MLA) Delegate Assembly (2023-2026).
 Previously, she served a three year term as a New York State representative in the American Association of Teachers of Italian (AATI) Executive Committee (2021-2023).

-Her research interests, fueled by her academic life and curiosity, include pedagogy, Italian as a second language, Italian cinema, literature, and history, and Russian language and history.
-She has published on a variety of topics.
+Her research interests, fueled by her academic life and curiosity, include cinema, travel literature, and history, and Italian as a second language.
+She has published articles and book chapters on a variety of topics.
 Her scholarly contributions have appeared in Cinema e StoriaThe Journal of Language Teaching and TechnologyTeaching Italian Language and Culture Annual (TILCA), Mosaic, Cultura e Comunicazione, L'Anello che non tieneDigital Georgetown, Griselda Online, Insula Europea, Faculty Research Network, and Slavia.

 Courses Taught